First things First: Please read our policy about pool Installation.

 - Start Dates - Don't be surprised if your anticipated date and time do not go as planed.
 This one leads back to patience, try not to take any time off of work that you don't have too.
 Any obstacle a pool installer has gotten themselves into at a previous job is going to cut into your time and is most likely going to happen.
 If a pool Installer says there going to be there by 10am hopefully they show up by noon.
 Try to stay in contact with the installer the best you can, texting works great with these guys.

-- Oval Swimming pools have more buried structural supports and underground members that cause more divots and ground imperfections to happen then Round pools (keep this in mind when deciding what type of pool you want).
+- Oval Swimming pools - These Pools have more buried structural supports and underground members that cause more divots and ground imperfections to happen then Round pools (keep this in mind when deciding what type of pool you want).

 - If you are a stickler for a perfect bottom, talk with your installer about any precautions that need to be taken to keep the bottom in good condition.

-- Any water run-off from a garage or gutters off a house or garage leading water away from a structure toward the pool will cause ground issues.
+- Rain Water Run-Off - Any water run-off from a garage or gutters off a house MUST BE DIVERTED!
+Letting water run-off collect near the pool is and will cause ground and structural issues.

-- Build the ground up around the pool after the pool is assembled to make sure water will not travel to or under the pool.
-This is important to lock in what's under the pool, under the pool. (if you can see the track that the pool wall sits in you will most likely you will have wash outs.) build up with dirt first and create a grade away from the pool, then you can use landscaping material as decoration.
+- Build the Ground Up - Build the ground up around the pool after the pool is assembled to make sure water will not travel to or under the pool.
+This is important to lock in what's under the pool, under the pool. (if you can see the track that the pool wall sits in you will most likely you will have wash outs.) build up with dirt first and create a grade away from the pool, after use landscaping material such as soft edge stone as decoration.

-- There are options such as pool cove, floor padding or even a pool-Krete pool floor (Pool-Krete is a cement based pool floor that needs to be troweled on and can add a considerable cost to the installation) to help prevent pool bottom defects, but the bottom line is there will most likely be some sort of defect.
+- Alternative Options - There are options such as pool cove, floor padding or even a pool-Krete pool floor (Pool-Krete is a cement based pool floor that needs to be troweled on and can add a considerable cost to the installation) These items can all help prevent pool bottom defects.
+Keep in mind - there will most likely be some sort of defect.

 - Never pay in full until the job is done.
 You need to talk with the Installer before the job even starts or you decide to hire the installer to see how they expect and when they expect payment to be paid. (this is between you and them) also, most only work for cash.